Specify Symbol (.pdb) and Source Files in the Visual Studio Debugger

 Specify additional symbol options

-Load DLL exports (native only)
+Load DLL exports

 When selected, loads DLL export tables.
 Symbolic information from DLL export tables can be useful if you are working with Windows messages, Windows procedures (WindowProcs), COM objects, or marshaling, or any DLL for which you do not have symbols.
 Reading DLL export information involves some overhead.
 Therefore, this capability is turned off by default.